pibooth/pibooth-picture-template/README.rst

 Configuration
 -------------

-Here below the extra configuration options that can be added in the `pibooth`_ configuration:
+Here below the new configuration options available in the `pibooth`_ configuration.
+**The keys and their default values are automatically added to your configuration after first ``pibooth`` restart.**

 .. code-block:: ini